marcellino-ornelas/create-components-react/README.md

 ### Description

 create-components-react gives you the capability to make localized settings for each repo you wish to chose.
 These setting will change the behavior of how create-components-react functions.
-These settings would be like using the flags in the command line but it will be apply everytime a react component is made.
+These settings would be like using the flags in the command line but it will be applied every time a react component is made.

 > Note: It is recommended to initailize the settings in your repos root directory.